tanguyMichardiere/presta-sons/README.md

 # the prefix for the roles that the bot will use to categorize members
 ROLE_PREFIX=""  # default: "ps "
-# the ID of the role that is allowed to use the button to tag members that have not responded to a survey
-TAGGER_ROLE_ID=""
 ```

 ## Requirements